 Bicycle crashes are special cases because while bikes are considered “vehicles” with regard to their right to share the road, cyclists aren’t required to carry auto insurance to be street legal.
 So if you’re struck by a car, you can collect PIP from the driver’s insurance.
 (Same goes for pedestrians.)
 If you have your own PIP insurance to cover your vehicle (or if you’re covered under a resident relative’s policy), you might access that instead if the other driver lacks insurance.
 You can still then pursue bodily injury liability insurance from the other driver.

-If the other motorist doesn’t have insurance or doesn’t have enough insurance for your injuries, we’ll look into whether you have an uninsured/ underinsured motorist (UM/UIM) policy that can kick in and pay or help pay the difference.
+If the other motorist doesn’t have insurance or doesn’t have enough insurance for your injuries, our experienced team will look into whether you have an uninsured/ underinsured motorist (UM/UIM) policy that can kick in and pay or help pay the difference.

 Florida has long held the undesirable rank of the worst state for cycling safety in America.
 The National Highway Traffic Safety Administration (NHTSA) reports in a single recent year, there were: